-In APA, authors matter.
-Whether the cited source has one author, six authors or no author, you have to account for everything.
-Just a few ways the authors might be cited in text include:
+In APA, authors matter; therefore, you must be careful of how you cite authors.
+Whether the cited source has one author, six authors, or no author, you have to account for everything.
+Just a few ways the authors might be cited in the text include:

 - Unknown Author: Title of Source

 - Two Authors: Last Name 1 & Last Name 2

 - Three or More Authors: Name 1 et al.